-Project Number: 2018-B14 Fire: Rehab 815 Replacement MOVED FROM 19/20 The Rende of Shephacement
+Project Number: 2018-B14 Fire: Rehab 815 Replacement MOVED FROM 19/20

 Description: Mason Fire Rehab 815, formerly Squad 815, is a Chevrolet 3500 HD Ambulance Body.
 It is used to bring extra equipment, manpower and rehabilitation supplies to fire incidents.
 Rehab is important to help keep our firefighters rested and safe from heat stroke and dehydration.
 It provides a place to get vitals checked, get out of the weather and get air tanks changed.